Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): 1Chronicles 12:23-40; Psalm 2; Psalm 78

 The LORD can give us forgiveness, peace, and spiritual life.
 He can bring help and healing.
 As God was gracious to Israel, he will be kind to us if we seek his favor.
 Again, we can have peace and unity.

 He chose David his servant and took him from the sheep pens; from tending the sheep he brought him to be the shepherd of his people Jacob, of Israel his inheritance.
 And David shepherded them with integrity of heart; with skillful hands he led them.
-(NIV)
+(Psalm 78:70-72, NIV)

 David learned to lead people by shepherding.
-He bound the wounds of his sheep, and now he binds the wounds of Israel, the emotional wounds of division and civil war, which they suffered from King Saul and King Ishbosheth.
+He bound the wounds of his sheep, and now he binds the emotional wounds of Israel from their civil war.

 Do we want unity?
 We can learn to be kind and apply balm to others’ emotional wounds.

-David exercises skillful diplomacy in helping them to become a secure and unified nation (you can look in our last lesson if you do not know what that means).
-He is also a spiritual leader.
+David exercises skillful diplomacy in helping them to become a secure and unified nation.
+He’s also a spiritual leader.
 With him, the country has peace and victory.

 Do we want unity?
-It is helpful to exercise some diplomacy and lead others to follow the LORD.
+We should exercise diplomacy and lead others to follow the LORD.

-A musician, just after David’s capture of Jerusalem (2Samuel 5:6-7), penned Psalm 2.
-He wrote it primarily for his coronation, and it demonstrates God’s favor upon David.
-The “nations that conspire” against him may be referring to the Philistines and other unnamed nations.
+A musician penned Psalm 2 just after David’s capture of Jerusalem (2Samuel 5:6-7), He wrote it for his coronation, and it shows God’s favor upon David.
+The “nations that conspire” against him may refer to the Philistines and other unnamed nations.
 However, the Psalmist predicts, “You [David] will rule them with an iron scepter; you will dash them to pieces like pottery” (Psalm 2:9, NIV).

 Securing God’s Favor

-How do we obtain God’s favor and keep it?
-By keeping it, we do not mean eternal security—the Holy Spirit protects all true believers in Christ, eternally.
+How do we get God’s favor and keep it?
+By keeping it, we do not mean eternal security—the Holy Spirit protects all true believers in Christ for an eternity.
 He seals them on the day of their salvation from sin (Ephesians 1:13-14; Ephesians 4:30).
 To protect our favor with God in this life, however, we need to remember the lessons of the past.
 An anonymous person once said,

-We should learn from our mistakes, turn from our sins to God, and live in obedience to God, setting a good example for the next generation.
+We must learn from our mistakes, turn from our sins to God, and live in obedience to God, setting an example for the next generation.
 How do we do this?
 Psalmist tells us:

 What we have heard and known, what our fathers have told us.
 We will not hide them from their children; we will tell the next generation the praiseworthy deeds of the LORD, his power, and the wonders he has done.

-To help secure faith in God for future generations, we must share the good things the LORD has done, what God’s Word says, and the lessons he has taught us.
+To help secure faith in God for future generations, we should share the things the LORD has done.
+We should also share what God’s Word says and the lessons he has taught us.

 Focus Verse